Robot Motion Command Types: Understanding Linear, Joint, and Arc Movement

-Programming robots may seem like a simple task of moving from point to point, like a really expensive game of connect-the-dots.
-Linear, joint, and circular motion commands affect the robot motion differently, each meant to be used in certain settings.
+Programming robots may seem like a simple task of moving from point to point, like a really expensive game of Connect the Dots.
+Linear, joint, and circular motion commands affect robot movement differently, each meant to be used in certain settings.

-It is no secret that industrial robots have become a common staple of the factory floor.
-With the ability to attach nearly unlimited custom grippers, or even collaborative robots that don’t require safety guarding, these industrial robots are finding their way into more applications every year.
+It is no secret that robots have become a common staple of the factory floor.
+With the ability to attach nearly unlimited custom grippers, and collaborative robots that don’t require safety guarding, robots are finding their way into more and more applications every year.
 Being able to program a robot to make smooth, quick, and safe movements requires an understanding of how a robot can be commanded to move from point A to point B.

 It is important to know which frame is currently being used for the move, otherwise, the final position could put the robot in a dangerous situation.
 For example, if we teach a position at x=100, y=0 (which is 100mm directly in front of the robot) then we switch to a different coordinate system located 100mm along the y-axis, the robot will travel to x=100, y=100 (with respect to the base frame).
 This new position may be outside of the guarding, which could damage the robot or injure personnel.
 At the very least, the robot will miss the target by a fair distance.

 Be sure to record the points in the correct frame, and then ensure that frame is properly active when the robot attempts to make the move.

 Figure 2.
 The three primary types of robot movement include joint, linear, and arc/arch (circular) motion.
 Image used courtesy of Jorge Luis Aroca Trujillo et al.

 There are three primary types of moves that a robot system uses to navigate around the physical world: linear, joint, and circular moves.
 While the goal of all those moves is the same—moving from point A to point B—the path that the robot takes along the way is the major determining factor for each move type.

 Robot Linear Motion